detectiveren/lunaChat/README.md

 - Go into your terminal and cd into the source code directory
 - To run the application, type ```python3 luna.py```
 - Enjoy!

+## What can you currently do in lunaChat?

+- Set up your own lunaChat instance, change the host and port if you want to make it public or work across LAN ```check settings.py```
+- Set up a name for your own lunaChat instance ```check settings.py```
+- Set up a description for your lunaChat instance ```check settings.py```
+- Enter a username when you login to a lunaChat instance
+- Send and recieve text messages in a lunaChat instance
+- Interact with lunaBOT

+## What are the planned features for lunaChat?

+- Encryption (so that messages are protected)
+- Sending and recieving images and videos
+- Further commands to interact with lunaBOT more
+- Further customization of lunaChat
+- Setting profile pictures
+- Channel based system
+- and more!

+## Interacting with lunaBOT

+So far lunaBOT is still really early and can only do one command which is telling you what the build number is, further upgrades are planned for lunaBOT so look out for that.

+- ```buildNumber``` will make lunaBOT print the build number